Across Eternity: Book 4 - Cover

 “Let’s get out of here before the blood attracts something,” said Valia.

-No sooner had the words been spoken than they heard a chorus if monstrous squeals.
-They saw their new opponents circling them, staying behind the trees.
-It was a pack of wild boars, each one the size of a horse, with tusks that could punch through steel armor.
-One broke away from the group, charging towards Noah and the elves.
-A stream of arrows was shot with deadly aim, but though they struck the boar between the eyes, they were all deflected by its tough skull.
+The moment the words passed her lips, a chorus if monstrous squeals reached their ears.
+They saw their new opponents circling them, staying behind the trees while grunting and squealing.
+It was a pack of wild boars, each one the size of a horse, with tusks that could punch through steel armor and a violent attitude to match.

-Valia sprinted towards it and jumped into the air, narrowly dodging its swinging tusks.
-Flying overhead, she slashed the back of its neck, ending its life.
 As soon as she touched the ground, another boar was upon her.
 A spear, thrown by one of the elves, buried itself in the beast’s ribs and threw it off balance.
 Wounded, it was easy prey for Valia.
 The remaining boars closed in, squealing in fury and forcing Noah and the elves up into the trees.
 Perched safely among the branches, they rained arrows down on the boars, wiping them out.
 Only when all was quiet did they descend.

 “Everyone, work fast and let’s get out of here.”

-As with the last beast, the elves collected their arrows, as it was evident that they’d need every last bolt.
+As with the last beast, the elves collected their arrows, as they’d need every last bolt.
 Likewise, Noah went around collecting samples, adding the species to his summoning collection.
 He initially could only copy organisms summoned by magic, but he had altered the formula to clone whatever creature he wished, as long as his mana was sufficient.
 The problem was that this method didn’t copy clothing and items, so even if he could impersonate someone this way, it would only be convincing at the scene of an orgy.

 As soon as they were ready, they set off into the jungle.
 Their trek was intense, exacerbated by the heat, humidity, and insects.
 They used plant-based repellents to ward off stings and bites, but could not fully drive off the creepy-crawlies.
 Flying scorpions would zip past their faces, centipedes larger than their belts would crawl over their feet, and mosquitos the size of hummingbirds would buzz in their ears.

 Even worse were the incessant monster attacks.
-Outside this island, finding a summoning circle was a rare occurrence, but here, there was always one within view.
+Outside this island, finding a summoning circle was a rare occurrence, even considered good luck, but here, there was always one within view.
 Creatures, big and small, would materialize out of thin air at different speeds and jump into the food chain.
 It seemed like every ten minutes or so, something would lunge at them from the underbrush or the canopy, and the size of the group did little to sway their attackers.
 The jungle was overflowing with vicious predators, whether they had scales, hair, or feathers.

 The source of this story is Storiesonline